Rabbit-Company/PulseMonitor/README.md

 # PulseMonitor

-This Rust program serves as a simple monitoring tool for MySQL, PostgreSQL, and Redis databases.
+This Rust program serves as a simple monitoring tool for MySQL, PostgreSQL and Redis databases.
 It retrieves configurations from a `config.toml` file and performs monitoring tasks accordingly.

 Features:
 - Monitor MySQL, PostgreSQL and Redis databases